oyousaf/0mega/README.md

 ### Backend

 - Next.js API routes
+- Server Actions
 - Neon (Postgres)
-- Server Actions
 - Typed execution engine

 ---

-## Trading Architecture
+## Architecture

-- Broker-agnostic execution layer
 - Execution-first data model
+- Trades and executions as source of truth
-- Deterministic automation engine
+- Idempotent engine ticks
-- Paper trading broker (current)
+- Backtest, forward, and live symmetry
-- Risk and safety enforced at engine level
+- Risk and halaal rules enforced at engine level
+- No hidden leverage or interest-based instruments

 ---

-## What Exists Today

-### Execution Engine

-- Trades and executions are the source of truth
-- Deterministic execution logic
-- Partial closes, full closes, SL / TP handling
-- Realistic execution modelling:
-  - Spread curves
-  - Slippage
+## Current Status

-  - Fees
+- Paper trading only
-- Daily loss guard and trade freeze
-- Risk-based position sizing

-### Backtesting System

-- Same engine for backtest and live
-- Candle replay
-- Deterministic results
-- Equity curve and drawdown metrics
-- Execution realism parity diagnostics

-### Automation Core

-- Idempotent engine ticks
-- Safe to run repeatedly
-- Manual trigger endpoints
+- Forward testing in progress
+- Logic frozen during evaluation windows
-- Backtest and live symmetry
+- No live broker connectivity enabled

+---

-### Analytics Dashboard
+## Analytics

 - Equity curve
+- Drawdown tracking
 - Win rate
 - Profit factor
+- Expectancy
+- R-multiple distribution
+- Daily PnL analysis
-- Strategy performance
+- Strategy and symbol breakdown
-- Symbol performance
 - Market breakdown (crypto / forex / equities)
 - Halaal compliance tracking

-### UI

-- Omega-themed dashboard
-- Modular analytics widgets
-- Execution transparency
-- Real-time polling
+Analytics are used for validation and decision-making, not optimisation.

 ---

-## Current Mode

-Omega currently runs in **paper trading mode only**.

-There is **no live trading** enabled by design.

----

-## What’s Next

-### Planned (Personal Use)
+## Roadmap (Personal Use)

-- Continuous automation loop (local)
+- Continuous local automation loop
 - Automatic entry scanning
-- Automatic SL / TP enforcement
 - Trade expiry handling
-- Daily performance snapshot view
+- Daily performance snapshot

-### Optional (Future)

-- Live broker integrations
-- Mobile notifications
-- Strategy editor / AI strategies
-- Cloud deployment
+- Extended risk diagnostics

 ---

 ## Disclaimer

-Omega is a **personal research and trading system**.
+Omega is a personal research and trading system.

 It is not financial advice.
 It is not a product.
-Live trading is intentionally disabled until all safety, risk, and compliance layers are fully verified.
+Live trading is disabled until all safety, risk, and halaal compliance layers are fully verified.